Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/features/motion-vectors.md

 To enable alembic motion vectors for particular material, enable the **Alembic Motion Vectors** checkbox in the **Advanced** section of the material inspector.

+> [!NOTE]
-> **NOTE**: use materials with the **Alembic Motion Vectors** checkbox enabled only on alembic vertex animation caches rendered with a **PlayableDirectors** component.
+> use materials with the **Alembic Motion Vectors** checkbox enabled only on alembic vertex animation caches rendered with a **PlayableDirectors** component.
 When using such materials with regular draw calls and MeshRenderers, the materials cannot read the correct motion vector attribute stream, which results in incorrect motion vectors.

 ### <a name="motion-vectors-in-shaderlab"></a>Motion vectors for custom ShaderLab shaders